Select Page

 The Division of Berlin

-At the end of World War II, Germany was split into four occupation zones controlled by the victorious Allied powers: the United States, the Soviet Union, Great Britain, and France.
-Berlin, located deep within the Soviet-controlled eastern portion of Germany, was also divided into four sectors, each administered by one of the occupying powers.
+At the end of World War II, Germany was split into four occupation zones controlled by the victorious Allied powers: four sides which are the United States of America, the Soviet Union, Great Britain, and France.
+As was the rest of Germany, Berlin in particular, which was situated in the Soviet zone of influence, was also divided into four occupation zones.

 The Four Sectors